alexmk92/dotfiles/README.md

 # Not using Debian or Ubuntu?
 Here's alternatives for macOS and other Linux distros:
 #   https://github.com/rbenv/ruby-build/wiki#suggested-build-environment
 sudo apt-get install -y autoconf bison build-essential libssl-dev libyaml-dev \
-  libreadline6-dev zlib1g-dev libncurses5-dev libffi-dev libgdbm6 libgdbm-dev libdb-dev \
+  libreadline6-dev zlib1g-dev libncurses5-dev libffi-dev libgdbm6 libgdbm-dev libdb-dev
-  sshfs

-# Mount your remote hosts if you need, for example
-# this allows us to edit remote files locally and
-# still get the benefits of code completion.
+# If you would like to use sshfs to work on remote file systems, you'll need
+# to add this package:
 # sshfs you@remote:/path/to/code ~/code/mount-dir
 # Unmount with fusermount -zu ~/code/mount-dir

-# If using SFTP add the appropriate
-# vim-arsync file to the root (this is global git ignored)
-# Ensure the ignore_dotfiles is supplied to prevent
-# .vim-arsync being uploaded to the remote
-# l
-#  remote_host     example.com
-#  remote_user    john
-#  remote_passwd  secret
-#  remote_path     ~/temp/
-#  local_path    /home/ken/temp/vuetest/
-#  ignore_path     ["build/","test/"]
-#  ignore_dotfiles 1
-#  auto_sync_up    1
+suprt apt-get install -y sshfs

 # Install Ruby through ASDF.
 asdf plugin-add ruby https://github.com/asdf-vm/asdf-ruby.git